-Moving the same finger across to the neighbouring string is the most simple, easy, straightforward technique for doing fifths.
-But we can’t do double-stopped fifths like this, nor can we make a slurred legato fifth like this, and, in faster music, even when the fifth is neither doublestopped nor slurred downwards, the need to move the same finger from one string to the other can pose an ergonomic problem.
-Certainly, for downward fifths, we often just don’t have enough time to comfortably rearticulate the finger and jump it to the other string and then rearticulate it on the new string.
+Moving the same finger across to the neighbouring string is the most simple, easy, straightforward technique for doing fifths, but we can’t do doublestopped fifths like this, nor can we make slurred legato fifths down to the lower string like this.
+And, in faster music, even when the fifth is neither doublestopped nor slurred downwards, the need to move the same finger from one string to the other can pose an ergonomic problem.
+Certainly, for downward fifths, we often just don’t have enough time between the notes to comfortably lift the finger, jump it to the other string and then rearticulate it on the new string.
 Therefore, in those three circumstances (doublestopped, slurred downwards or awkward), we may want (or need) to use other, more sophisticated techniques to achieve our fifths.
 These four alternative techniques are:

 2. PLACING (STOPPING) ONE FINGER ON BOTH STRINGS AT THE SAME TIME: THE “CAPO” FIFTH

 Unlike violinists, we cellists can’t stop two strings simultaneously with one fingertip.
 In order to stop two strings at the same time with the same finger, we need to flatten the finger completely and press the entire last phalanx (the entire finger pad), rigid and straightened out like a bar (or like a piece of wood), across both strings, like a guitar “capo”.
 This is why we will call this technique the “capo” fifth.

 The “capo fifth” is a huge topic and therefore has its own dedicated page:

 With the first finger and in the Neck Region, capo fifths are normally quite unproblematic.
 But in many other situations, and especially on the higher fingers and in the higher positions, capo fifths can present us with serious complications (difficulties).
 For this reason, we will often, especially if we have a small hand, need (or choose) to use some of the other more sophisticated and complex alternative fingering techniques for playing our fifths, such as:

 3. USING THUMBPOSITION: PLAYING OUR CAPO FIFTH ON THE THUMB